Talibanization: In Yemen

 Since the outbreak of the Yemeni civil war, the Zaidist-led Houthi movement have controlled most of the densely populated areas.
 The Houthi-led Supreme Political Council, an organization that promotes a religion-based model of governance which restricts women's freedom and advocates anti-Western sentiment and has been accused of practicing "Talibanization" by the Saudi-backed government.
 In addition, in Sunni-dominated southern Yemen, Salafist of Al Qaeda in the Arabian Peninsula has enforced the Sharia law in its Islamic Emirate of Yemen.

 In Libya

-The Government of National Unity would instate a Taliban-like morality police to crack-down on "weird haircuts" and western practices.
+The Government of National Unity instated a Taliban-like morality police to crack-down on "weird haircuts" and western practices.

 Reference to non-Muslims

 The term is also used non-literally, and it is also applied to non-Islamic bodies and organizations by those who allege that they practice "repressive policies" which are based on their interpretation of their respective religions.
 In addition, some members of the American Left may use it to criticize the Republican Party and the Christian right in their allegations that the radical right wing is implementing policies which are based on Christian fundamentalism.

 Sometimes, different analogous neologisms are used by the accusers, such as allegations of "saffronization" which are used to describe or critique right-wing policies which are related to Hindu nationalism or as a slur used by far left and anti-Hindu groups.
 Radicalized Muslims often exploit the resonance with this term to attack Hindu nationalists as kafirs (infidels) and "Hindu Talibs".
 In India, the term has also been used to denote Sikh Extremism (Khalistan supporters), and the far-left Naxalite terrorists beheaded Police inspector Francis Induwar in the state of Jharkhand in 2009.
 The action has been compared to the tactics of the Taliban, and fears exist that the leftists in these areas are "Talibanizing".

 Like any highly politicized term, it may also be used hyperbolically or in an alarmist manner, to make a slippery slope argument, such as in the invocation of the phrase "Talibanization of Bradford" to discuss a gamut of common racial problems and tensions which fall far short of the imposition of sharia law and terrorist attacks.
 It may also be applied unfairly by those who do not understand Islamic culture and the basis of sharia law, or who fail to distinguish between moderate Islamic and extremist Islamist states, or misapplied to perceived threats which are not true or have yet to be proven.